-In fiscal 2004, 2003 and the six months ended September 30, 2004, we earned 2.8%, 4.6% and 2.7% of our total revenue from the sale of software products.
+In the nine months ended December 31, 2004 and fiscal 2004 and 2003, we earned 2.8%, 2.8% and 4.6% of our total revenue from the sale of software products.
 The development of our software products requires significant investments.
 The markets for our primary suite of software products that we call Finacle® are competitive.
-Our current software products or any new software products that we develop may not be commercially successful and the costs of developing such new products may not be recouped.
-Since software product revenues typically occur in periods subsequent to the periods in which the costs are incurred for the development of such software products, delayed revenues may cause periodic fluctuations of our operating results.
+Our current software products or any new software products that we develop may not be commercially successful and the costs of developing such new software products may not be recouped.
+Since software product revenues typically occur in periods subsequent to the periods in which the costs are incurred for the development of such software products, delayed revenues may cause periodic fluctuations in our operating results.

-Our insiders are significant shareholders, are able to exercise significant control over the election of our board and may have interests which conflict with those of our other shareholders or holders of our ADSs.
+Our insiders are significant shareholders, may control the election of our board and may have interests which conflict with those of our other shareholders or holders of our ADSs.

-Our executive officers and directors, together with members of their immediate families, beneficially owned, in the aggregate, approximately 22.3% of our issued equity shares as of September 30, 2004.
+Our executive officers and directors, together with members of their immediate families, beneficially owned, in the aggregate, 22.2% of our issued equity shares as of December 31, 2004.
 As a result, acting together, this group has the ability to exercise significant control over most matters requiring our shareholders' approval, including the election and removal of directors and significant corporate transactions.